heckler1/ansible_playbooks/README.md

 DB name is "nextcloud".
 DB user is "nextcloud"
 To remove the memcache warning on the Nextcloud Admin page, just add the line "'memcache.local' => '\OC\Memcache\APCu'," to /var/www/html/config/config.php.

+The NGINX web server role installs an NGINX web server with self-signed HTTPS and a strict TLS configuration.

 The PHP role installs PHP 7.

-The Reboot play is self explanatory.
-It waits 60 seconds for the host to come back online.
+The reboot role reboots the host and, by default, waits up to 60 seconds for it to come back online, checking every 15 seconds.
+These values are relatively short, and geared mostly towards virtual machines.
+For physical hosts, higher values are recommended.

-The Update play is also self explanatory.
+The update play is self explanatory.
 It autoremoves unneeded dependencies by default.

 The WordPress role installs WordPress with Apache 2, PHP 7.0, and MariaDB/MySQL.
 It sets up self-signed HTTPS certs.
 A WordPress instance installed with this play returns a 0/10 on OpenVAS.
 DB name is "wordpress".
 DB user is "wordpress"

+The LAMP play installs the Apache, MySQL, and PHP roles and then reboots the host.

+The LEMP play installs the NGINX web server, MySQL, and PHP roles and then reboots the host.